atick-faisal/label-studio/docs/source/tutorials/yolo_timeline_labels.md

 ## For developers

-This guide provides an in-depth look at the architecture and code flow of the TimelineLabels ML backend for Label Studio.
+This guide provides an in-depth look at the architecture and code flow of the TimelineLabels ML backend for Annotation Hub.
 It includes class inheritance diagrams and method call flowcharts to help developers understand how the components interact.
 Additionally, it offers explanations of key methods and classes, highlighting starting points and their roles in the overall workflow.

 ### Class inheritance diagram